RubySrivastava/ms4-fitnesswellness/README.md

       - All external links open in a new tab to allow the user to easily navigate back to the page.

     - Toast messages
+      - They appear on every page whenever a certain action has been done by the user.
-      - Messages displayed at the right corner of the page to provide the user confirmation of actions like sign out, adding or editing products etc.
+      - Their purpose is to give messages displayed at the right corner of the page to provide the user confirmation of actions like sign out, adding or editing products etc.

+    - Django-allauth feature
+      - django-allauth is a Python package.
+It provides a set of features such as signup, login, logout and password change and so many.
+      - After signing up, a verification e-mail is sent to the registered e-mail to confirm it.
+Once confirmed, the user can log in with their credentials and access the profiles app.

+    - Automatic e-mails
+      - An account is working for this project and used as a sender for all verification, reset and confirmation e-mails.

     - Responsiveness
       - All Pages are responsive on different viewport size.